 Multiple daily excursions are offered with guest desires, daily wildlife and weather patterns.
 Visit our gallery for great moments captured by guests at Arctic Watch.

 Since 2000, we've welcomed guests from across the globe, offering a unique experience in one of the most untamed places on earth.
 At a maximum of 26 guests per week, we focus on tailored experiences for all walks of life.
 Read our suggested Discovery Experince to learn more.
 Visit our bookings page to see rates & dates.
-We offer 6 and 8-day experiences at Arctic Watch.
+We offer 5 and 7-day experiences at Arctic Watch.
+Please note that all experiences include pre/post evenings in Yellowknife, plus charter flights to Arctic Watch.

 Lead by the best - The Weber Family has travelled the Arctic for three generations.
 Supported by their international guiding staff, the Weber Family and their team are passionate adventurers who've lead guests across the Arctic for more than 30 years.